Information on Student End-of-Course (EOC) Evaluation Surveys

 Time to Complete Surveys

-The length of time that students have to a complete a survey depends on the length of the course in question.
+The length of time that students have to complete a survey depends on the length of the course in question.
 For 4-week and 6-week courses, EOC surveys “open” one week before the class ends.
 For 8-week and 12-week courses, surveys open two weeks before the end of a class.
 The deadline to complete the EOC surveys is midnight of the day that instructors are required to submit their grades.
-This is generally 2:00PM EST on the Tuesday following the end of a class.
+This is generally 2:00PM EST on the Tuesday following the end of a class, meaning surveys close at 12:00am on Tuesday.

 Instructors and CPS administrators are able to view survey results one day after grades must be submitted (grades are by 2:00pm EST on the Tuesday after a class ends).
 Instructors can access their results in the same way that students access the surveys: either through the unique link provided to them in an email, or by going to https://neu.evaluationkit.com and logging in using their myNEU credentials.
 A quick tutorial on accessing reports can be found here: Accessing Reports.